Jeremy-Andreoletti/Haplotype_imputation/Models/Readme.md

-Folder containing the weights of some model architectures and the architectures themselves.
+Containing the weights of the different neural network model and the architectures of those models.